-By far the most popular and interesting example of a boomerang employee is Apple co-founder, Steve Jobs.
+By far the most popular and interesting example of a boomerang is Apple co-founder, Steve Jobs.
 He left the company on terrible terms in 1985 only to be brought back in 1997 to right the ship.
-I think we can agree that decision paid off.”
+I think we can agree that the decision paid off.”

 Last but not least, what advice would you give to both companies and boomerang employees?